-On January 28, 2008 two new leaves were added to FMLA for military family members: Call To Duty Leave and Service Member Family Leave.
+- Other leaves for military family members include: Call To Duty Leave and Service Member Family Leave.
 These leaves are to deal with a "qualifying exigency" that occurs when a family member is called to active duty service or to care for an injured veteran.